jimhavrilla/prognotes/rnotes.md

 tapply() can be used to apply a function on the first argument grouped by the second to each cell of an array/table (1, 2, func)

-lapply() can be used to apply a function on each element of a list even a list of vectors (list, func)
+sapply() or lapply() can be used to apply a function on each element of a list even a list of vectors (list, func)

 sample() takes a random sample